If you’re debating a staycation in Ireland over the coming months when things get back to normal, this place should tickle your fancy.

 Below, you’ll get a nosey at Elfin Cottage, some very swanky accommodation that’s owned by the folks at Doolin Village Lodges.

-Elfin Cottage is one of several cottages and lodges that Doolin Village Lodges have on offer, but it’s easily the pick of the bunch.
+Elfin Lodge is one of several gorgeous cottages that Doolin Village Lodges have on offer, but it’s easily the pick of the bunch.

 Since then, it’s appearance has changed quite a bit.
-The owners have carefully restored the cottage with the expertise of local craftsmen.
+The owners have carefully restored Elfin Lodge with the expertise of local craftsmen.
 They’ve also added in some very luxurious decor.

 Good God imagine flaking out in one of those squishy chairs in the hour before sunset with a beer, watching the sun drop over the surrounding countryside!

-This living area is arguably the best feature of the cottage.
+This living area is arguably the best feature of Elfin Lodge.
 It’s nice and spacious, there’s heaps of natural light pouring in and the view would knock you on your arse.

 The cottage has two large double bedrooms (which makes it perfect for two couples or four well-acquainted friends) and a well-decked out kitchen.